Join

 Sensory experience

-• The till does not have an induction loop.
+• The till has an induction loop.

 • There is background music playing.